Anthelion (band): Manjusaka and passing through the 'low tide' (2009-2011)

-In January 2009, Anthelion went back to the studio to prepare for the recording of their second album; however, bassist Ken decided to leave the band due to personal reasons.
+In January 2009, Anthelion went back to the studio to prepare for the recording of their second album; however, bassist Ken decided to leave the band for personal reasons.
 While searching for a new bassist, Anthelion's remaining members became busy living their own lives and doing other jobs, effectively alienating themselves from band affairs.
 Anthelion were facing their 'low tide', and the birth of the new album couldn't be foreseen.

 At the end of 2009, Siniz was announced as the new bassist for Anthelion.
 This eliminated the low tide and drew the members together again.

 In the spring of 2010, Anthelion commenced recording their new songs and resolved to write music more magniloquent than Bloodshed Rebefallen as they wanted to demonstrate a different atmosphere within their new material.

 On 13 August 2010, Anthelion released the EP Manjusaka.
 In comparison to their older material, which tended to be impetuous, loud and violent, Manjusaka is gently dark and melancholic.

 In 2010, Anthelion performed at Rock in Taichung Festival, Taiwan.

 In April 2011, Anthelion performed at Spring Scream Festival, Kenting, Taiwan.

 In June 2011, Anthelion began a ten-gig tour spanning from Hong Kong to Inner Mongolia, more than 3,000 kilometres across China.

 At the end of 2011, five years after their initial studio album, Anthelion started producing their second.

 Code: "Every time we try to compose and make music, it's like we're challenging ourselves.
 Others would usually have different opinions about our stuff, yet our music is usually made in this kind of environment which is full of discussion and conflict.
 I think this kind of challenge is like searching for the 'Dao' of Anthelion; it can't be represented by any single existence.
 We had many conflicts and difficulties to conquer while producing this album, and you can imagine that if the 'Dao' is for a large group, it wouldn't just satisfy the thinking of the minority.
 But, doing things this way is what makes us determined.
 As long as you can digest and ponder over the lyrics and melodies, you will eventually find the song's soul deep at the bottom.
 That is surely the real Anthelion.
 Obsidian Plume will not be merely symbolic perfection for Anthelion, but you will see the real Anthelion through this album".